-So what DO you do together when everyone in the family is together?
+So what DO you do together when everyone in the family is together during the holidays?

-I decided to write this article to offer some exciting ideas for how you can spend your time this holiday.
+I decided to write this article to offer some exciting ideas for how you can spend your time this holiday with those you love.
 Even though many of them seem like common sense, I hope you find some that inspire you!

 Simple Fun Activities